 The nearly blank panels numbering from top down: 12, 13, 14, 15, as found on the right side of Book of Abraham Facsimile 2, have for too long remained unrestored and thus unread.
 Joseph Smith leaves their interpretation to futurity: "12.
 Figures 12, 13, 14, 15, 16, 17, 18, 19, 20, and 21 will be given in the own due time of the Lord."
 (For LDS Book of Abraham Facsimile 2, see: http://www.lds.org/scriptures/pgp/abr/fac-2?lang=eng.)

-Reuben Hedlock's woodcut facsimile of the original hypocephalus, as reflected in the extant printer's plate for the Times and Seasons periodical (1842), adds hieratic filler, taken from the Book of Breathings, to the blank spaces of the right panels and the right-side of the rim, and to a smaller degree, to a blank patch in the left panels.
-Such mixing of hieratic with the few extant hieroglyphic traces precludes a ready reading.
+Reuben Hedlock's woodcut facsimile of the original hypocephalus, as reflected in the extant printer's plate for the Times and Seasons periodical (1842), adds hieratic characters, taken from the Book of Breathings as filler, to the blank spaces of the right panels and the right-side of the rim, and to a smaller degree, to a blank patch in the left panels.
+Such mixing of hieratic with the few extant hieroglyphic traces on those "blank spaces" precludes a ready reading.

 Why are there blank spaces on the right side?
 A piece of the original hypocephalus has been torn away; other writing has, in part, been rubbed off.
 Here an undated pen-and-ink copy of the hypocephalus showing a few remaining hieroglyphs and traces of others, becomes essential, for these few are enough to match up with what appears on other hypocephali.
 Hugh Nibley calls the pen-and-ink copy, which is housed in the Church's historical archives, the Church Historian's copy.